According to a report, one in three Canadians struggles with their mental health.

 Educate your staff

-There is still stigma associated with mental health problems due to which employees may hesitate to reach out or seek help.
+There is still a stigma associated with mental health problems due to which employees may hesitate to reach out or seek help.

 Make sure you educate your staff on mental health concerns.
 You could invite an expert to give a talk on the subject via Zoom.
 Better still, you could provide online training to your staff, especially managers.